landlab/landlab/landlab/components/weathering/Working docs Better Weatherer.md

 	H_{prod}=d^* log \left[\frac{w*dt}{d^*} + 1\right]
 $$

-When we compute the thickness of soil production this way, we can see that the linear timestep extrapolation we used above results in about a 30% excess of regolith produced:
+When we compute the thickness of soil production this way, we can see that the linear timestep extrapolation we used above results in about a 30% excess of regolith produced over a single timestep:

 ```  matlab
 >> rstar = 1; rdot_H=1; dt=1;